sidj01sar26/sidj01sar26/README.md

     <p>
         👨‍💻 My foremost passion is web development, where I specialize in crafting stunning websites.
         <br>
-        🔦 Beyond the Web, my interest lies in Data Science and Machine Learning.
+        🔦 Beyond the Web, my interest lies in Data Science and Machine Learning
         <br>
         🔆 I'm proficient in Data Structures and Algorithms using C++
         <br>